Schema Reference

 All documents where are a summary is requested.

 The attribute must be a single value numeric attribute, enabled as mutable.
-It must also be defined outside of the document clause.
+It must also be defined outside the document clause.

 OperationDescription